metio/terraform-provider-k8s/docs/data-sources/kinesis_services_k8s_aws_stream_v1alpha1_manifest.md

 Required:

 - `name` (String) A name to identify the stream.
-The stream name is scoped to the Amazon WebServices account used by the application that creates the stream.
-It is alsoscoped by Amazon Web Services Region.
-That is, two streams in two differentAmazon Web Services accounts can have the same name.
-Two streams in the sameAmazon Web Services account but in two different Regions can also have thesame name.
+The stream name is scoped to the Amazon Web Services account used by the application that creates the stream.
+It is also scoped by Amazon Web Services Region.
+That is, two streams in two different Amazon Web Services accounts can have the same name.
+Two streams in the same Amazon Web Services account but in two different Regions can also have the same name.

 Optional:

 - `shard_count` (Number) The number of shards that the stream will use.
-The throughput of the streamis a function of the number of shards; more shards are required for greaterprovisioned throughput.
+The throughput of the stream is a function of the number of shards; more shards are required for greater provisioned throughput.
 - `stream_mode_details` (Attributes) Indicates the capacity mode of the data stream.
-Currently, in Kinesis DataStreams, you can choose between an on-demand capacity mode and a provisionedcapacity mode for your data streams. (see [below for nested schema](#nestedatt--spec--stream_mode_details))
+Currently, in Kinesis Data Streams, you can choose between an on-demand capacity mode and a provisioned capacity mode for your data streams. (see [below for nested schema](#nestedatt--spec--stream_mode_details))

 <a id="nestedatt--spec--stream_mode_details"></a>
 ### Nested Schema for `spec.stream_mode_details`